jzrake/ndarray/README.md

 # Overview

 `ndarray` objects use the same memory model as `np.array` in numpy.
 The array itself is a lightweight stack object containing a `std::shared_ptr` to a memory block, which may be in use by multiple arrays.
-Const-correctness is ensured by having slicing operations on const arrays return a deep-copy of the data.
+Const-correctness is respected: const arrays cannot modify their memory buffers, and non-const arrays are constructed from const arrays by creating a new memory buffer.

 ```C++